 Most surgeons recommend waiting at least two to three weeks before flying after rhinoplasty.
 This time frame allows the initial swelling to subside and minimizes the risk of complications related to pressure changes and cabin conditions.
 While some patients may feel well enough to travel earlier, doing so could disrupt the healing process, increase swelling, or lead to bleeding.
 Always consult your surgeon before booking air travel to ensure your nose is stable and healing properly.

-Understanding the Healing Process During Rhinoplasty Recovery
+The Healing Process During Rhinoplasty Recovery

 Potential Risks of Flying Too Soon After Nose Surgery